bibleexchange/courses/james-reynolds-sr-sermon-outlines/001/005_the-pattern-of-the-church/the-pattern-church.md

 ### The Cause

-> vs. 43 ...and many wonders and signs were done by the apostles.
+> vs. 43 &hellip;and many wonders and signs were done by the apostles.

 #### Many Wonders - "Tevas"